Order

 When should you screen your child?

-The optimal window for screening is shortly after birth, but screening in later years can also be beneficial.
+The optimal window for screening is shortly after birth, but testing later in childhood can still provide meaningful benefits.